-How do I do it, you ask?
-I reach into my stash of box pancake mix, and then—wham-bam!—a stack of pancakes is ready to devour.
-It’s one of my favorite cooking shortcuts.
+How, you ask?
+Use box pancake mix, and then—wham-bam!—a stack of pancakes is ready to devour.
+It’s one of the easiest cooking shortcuts.
 The hardest part is selecting the right mix.
 With so many brands on the market, it’s difficult to know which one will produce fluffy, golden brown delights and which will fall flat.

 #6: Market Pantry Buttermilk Complete Pancake Mix